 Sautéed Chicken Breasts with Fennel and Rosemary

-- 4 small chicken breasts boneless and skinless
+- 4 small chicken breasts boneless skinless and pounded

 - 1 large fennel bulb greens trimmed

 - 3 tbsp. fresh rosemary minced

 - 2 cloves garlic minced

 - 2 tsp. lemon rind finely grated